Does oxygen in the vacuum of space absorb IR Radiation?

 Update: May 2017

-I am currently writing up my findings, but have settled this question: N2 and O2 do absorb and emit IR radiation in space, at least the thermosphere.
-In the thermosphere there can only be radiation and these molecules are 'radiated' to a temp of some 2500C.
-Good for the goose, good for the gander: N2 and O2 radiate in the troposphere too.
+I am writing up my findings, but I have settled on this question: N2 and O2 absorb and emit IR radiation in space, at least in the thermosphere.
+In the thermosphere, there can only be radiation, and these molecules are 'radiated' to a temperature of some 2500C.
+Good for the goose, good for the gander: N2 and O2 radiate in the troposphere, too.

-The key assumption of climate science (to both proponents and skeptics of manmade climate change) is N2 and O2 – the non greenhouse gases; constituting 99% of the dry atmosphere – do not absorb or emit IR radiation.
+The key assumption of climate science (to both proponents and sceptics of manmade climate change) is that N2 and O2—the non-greenhouse gases constituting 99% of the dry atmosphere—do not absorb or emit IR radiation.
 In space, there is only radiation to transfer heat energy.
-If it is true for the vacuum of space, then it must be true for the atmosphere.
+If this is true for the vacuum of space, then it must be true for the atmosphere.
 Space is the place to test that premise.

-I have asked three expert physicists (two of them ex-Professors of chemistry, and one of them a climate skeptic) and they all suggest, tentatively, they must.
+I have asked three expert physicists (two of them ex-chemistry professors and one of them a climate sceptic), and they all tentatively suggest they must.
 I don't think anyone has thought about it before.
-The thought experiment came to me while watching Apollo 13 - they 'vented' O2 gas into space.
+The thought experiment came to me while watching Apollo 13—they 'vented' O2 gas into space.
 NASA, we’ve got a problem.

-I can imagine a molecule of O2 (and or N2) warming, gaining energy as it gets nearer the sun, and cooling when farther from the sun.
-They must, otherwise they defy
+I can imagine a molecule of O2 (and/or N2) warming, gaining energy as it gets nearer to the sun and cooling when it is farther from it.
+They must defy

 thermodynamics.